microsoft/vscode-docs/docs/java/java-debugging.md

 ![Configure Variables](images/java-debugging/cwd-env.gif)

-Consult the documentation for the [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) extension for help in setting up your project.
+Consult the documentation for the [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) extension for help with setting up your project.

-Below are all the configurations available for `Launch` and `Attach`, for more details about how to write the `launch.json` file, refer to [Debugging](/docs/editor/debugging.md).
+Below are all the configurations available for `Launch` and `Attach`, for more information about how to write the `launch.json` file, refer to [Debugging](/docs/editor/debugging.md).

 ### Launch

 - `mainClass` (required) - The fully qualified class name (e.g. [java module name/]com.xyz.MainApp) or the java file path of the program entry.
-- `args` - The command line arguments passed to the program.
+- `args` - The command-line arguments passed to the program.
 Use `"${command:SpecifyProgramArgs}"` to prompt for program arguments.
 It accepts a string or an array of string.
 - `sourcePaths` - The extra source directories of the program.
 The debugger looks for source code from project settings by default.
 This option allows the debugger to look for source code in extra directories.
 - `modulePaths` - The modulepaths for launching the JVM.
 If not specified, the debugger will automatically resolve from current project.
 - `classPaths` - The classpaths for launching the JVM.
 If not specified, the debugger will automatically resolve from current project.
 - `encoding` - The `file.encoding` setting for the JVM.
 If not specified, 'UTF-8' will be used.
 Possible values can be found in http://docs.oracle.com/javase/8/docs/technotes/guides/intl/encoding.doc.html.
-- `vmArgs` - The extra options and system properties for the JVM (e.g. -Xms\<size\> -Xmx\<size\> -D\<name\>=\<value\>), it accepts a string or an array of string.
+- `vmArgs` - The extra options and system properties for the JVM (for example -Xms\<size\> -Xmx\<size\> -D\<name\>=\<value\>), it accepts a string or an array of string.
 - `projectName` - The preferred project in which the debugger searches for classes.
 There could be duplicated class names in different projects.
 This setting also works when the debugger looks for the specified main class when launching a program.
-It is required when the workspace has multiple java projects, otherwise the expression evaluation and conditional breakpoint may not work.
+It is required when the workspace has multiple Java projects, otherwise the expression evaluation and conditional breakpoint may not work.
 - `cwd` - The working directory of the program.
 Defaults to `${workspaceFolder}`.
 - `env` - The extra environment variables for the program.
 - `stopOnEntry` - Automatically pause the program after launching.